j33n/greenseed/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+### Storage

+We are using LocalStorage to store key-value pairs in a web browser.
+The localStorage object stores the data with no expiration time.
+Data stored will persist even after the browser is closed.

 ### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).